-The race will be held in early September.
+The race will be held in late September.
 The average high temperature is 84 degrees with an average low of 63 degrees.
 Although fall weather is typically beautiful, mother nature can be unpredictable.
 Record highs have reached triple digits.
 Be prepared for anything.
 Make sure you check the weather reports leading up to race day.

 AWARDS, SWAG & FEATURES

 ~ The course is entirely on a flat, fast, crushed gravel trail, with manned and unmanned aid stations no more than 5.0 miles apart making is a great ultra experience!

 ~ Customized unisex technical blend race shirts for all racers.
 You must register by September 5th to guarantee your shirt size.

 ~ Abundantly stocked aid stations and knowledgeable aid station captains.